CollectionBuilder/cb-docs/docs/metadata/object-paths.md

 To use the API you will need to know the "Collection Alias" and "CONTENTdm number" of each object, see our [CDM metadata docs]({{ '/docs/metadata/cdm_metadata/' | relative_url }}) for more info on finding that information.

 Once you have columns in your metadata for "Collection Alias" and "CONTENTdm number" you can use formulas in Sheets or OpenRefine based on the CDM APIs to fill in `object_location`, `image_small`, and `image_thumb` columns for different item types.
-In general, it best to use IIIF for image objects and CDM "utils" API for non-image items.
+In general, it is best to use IIIF for image objects and CDM "utils" API for non-image items.

 - [CONTENTdm API reference](https://help.oclc.org/Metadata_Services/CONTENTdm/Advanced_website_customization/API_Reference/CONTENTdm_API)
 - [CONTENTdm IIIF API reference](https://help.oclc.org/Metadata_Services/CONTENTdm/Advanced_website_customization/API_Reference/IIIF_API_reference)